basshelal/Waqti/README.md

 platform such as JavaFX while only changing the front-end and possibly the database (ObjectBox, our database, is available on Desktop and Server Applications as well as Android).

-Currently the back-end (Models and Database) are almost completely finished and some basic front-end is usable as well.
+Currently the back-end (Models and Database) are almost completely finished and some minimal front-end is usable as well.
 Waqti uses a Single-Activity design so all Android UI controllers are Fragments within the same Activity, thus they can share resources among each other, particularly the Activity's ViewModel.